SilentWood: Private Inference Over Gradient-Boosting Decision Forests: Open Science

-In \autoref{tab:trees}, we varied the number of trees and evaluated the effectiveness of \sysname's each technique: Baseline plus BCC (denoted as Baseline\textsf{ + B}), plus computation clustering (denoted as Baseline\textsf{ + B + K}), and plus ciphertext compression (denoted as Baseline\textsf{ + B + K + C}).
-We used GPU for these evaluations.
+In \autoref{tab:speedup-factors}, we evaluated the effectiveness of \sysname's each technique: Baseline plus BCC (denoted as Baseline\textsf{ + B}), plus computation clustering (denoted as Baseline\textsf{ + B + K}), and plus ciphertext compression (denoted as Baseline\textsf{ + B + K + C}).
+We used CPU-FHE and an RTT of 50ms for these evaluations. \autoref{tab:speedup-factors} illustrates the speedup contributions of \sysname's each technique: BCC's contribution was the largest for the speedup (about 19.7x on average); computation clustering was next (1.54x), and ciphertext compression was last (about 1.08x).
+Later in \autoref{subsec:rtt}, our results indicate that the speeedup by ciphertext compression grows as the RTT increases from 50ms to 100ms and 200ms (\autoref{tab:result-rtt}).

-Given the tree size is fixed, using Baseline\textsf{ + B} (0.8s, 1.05s) and Baseline\textsf{ + B + K} (0.62s, 0.84s) contributed to additional speedup.
-BCC's contribution was biggest for the computation speedup (2.32x on average), and computation clustering was next in place (1.35x).
-Meanwhile, ciphertext compression also slightly sped up the computation time (1.06x), because it reduced the total number of ciphertexts engaged in FHE computation (although its benefit was limited due to GPU's capability of large parallel computation).